ArfaKhalid/Transaction-Data-Analysis/README.md

 ## 6. Conclusion <a name="conclusion"></a>

-Congratulations!
-You've successfully navigated through the essentials of managing bank transactions using PostgreSQL.
 This project provides hands-on experience with SQL commands and transaction management, offering a solid foundation for working with financial data in a relational database.

-Feel free to experiment with the examples, modify the queries, and explore further to deepen your understanding of transaction management in PostgreSQL.

-Happy coding!